YosysHQ/nextpnr/machxo2/README.md

 ```

 Although uncommon, the `facade` and `machxo2` branches of the above repos are
-occassionally rebased; use `git pull -f` if necessary.
+occasionally rebased; use `git pull -f` if necessary.

 ### Demo